 Blog post dashboard with Wix

 I’m quite happy to see how seriously Wix takes blogging now.
 From being an after thought years ago to now being as feature rich as WordPress.
-The Wix blog post editor has everything a professional blogger needs to create high quality content.

 With blogging on Wix, you can set a each blog post to have a feature images, header tags like H1, H2 and H3 as well as drag and drop elements into place like GIF’s, videos and images.